Arjun Ashok

 Arjun Ashok*, Kashif Rasul*, Andrew Robert Williams, Hena Ghonia, Rishika Bhagwatkar, Arian Khorasani, Mohammad Javad Darvishi Bayazi, George Adamopoulos, Roland Riachi, Nadhir Hassen, Marin Biloš, Sahil Garg, Anderson Schneider, Nicolas Chapados, Alexandre Drouin, Valentina Zantedeschi, Yuriy Nevmyvaka, Irina Rish

-Preprint.
-Preliminary work presented at NeurIPS 2023 Workshop on Robustness of Few-shot and Zero-shot Learning in Foundation Models
+Accepted for Poster Presentation at NeurIPS 2023 Workshop on Robustness of Few-shot and Zero-shot Learning in Foundation Models

-Paper Code Weights Demo Tweet 15-min Video
+Paper Code (1k+ ★) Weights Demo Tweet 15-min Video

 A foundation model for probabilistic time series forecasting with strong zero-shot and few-shot capabilities